NABU

 Climate Change

-Climate change and biodiversity loss are the most pressing challenges to humanity and people start to realize they are both sides of the same coin.
-NABU stands with science which has no doubt that climate change is mostly anthropogenic (man-made), and a major impact is the use of fossil fuels.
+Climate change and biodiversity loss are the most pressing challenges to humanity.
+More and more people begin to realize they are both sides of the same coin.
+NABU stands with science and its conclusion that climate change is mostly anthropogenic (= man-made).

 our projects